atakee72/React-Hooks-with-TypeScript/README.md

-# Getting Started with Create React App
+# React hooks with TypeScript

+A good exercise to see how react hooks function with TypeScript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).